• Skip to main content

 Practical information and tips on visiting the Atacama Desert

-- According to our city tour guide, desert parties often turn dangerous late a night.
-He recommends leaving when other people start to go.
+• According to our city tour guide, desert parties often turn dangerous late at night.
+He recommends leaving when other people start to show.

 Where to stay in San Pedro de Atacama